uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 4.3 Frame Packers

 The frame packers are available in 15mm, 30mm and 50mm heights.
-They can be used in pairs (as shown below) or individually dependant on the building detail.
+They can be used in pairs (as shown below) or individually, depending on the building details.
 They can be clipped into themselves to achieve alternative sizes.

 frame packers